 What are the most important benefits for the Commonwealth Member States?

 The Commonwealth promotes open learning and distance education and member states are also supported by a network of more than 80 intergovernmental, civil, cultural and professional organizations in addition to:

 - Promoting Education: Some member states have consistently supplied scholarships to citizens of other participants states.
-Some of these nations include Canada, Britain, Australia and now India to horn their competencies in numerous area of gaining knowledge of.
+Some of these nations include Canada, Britain, Australia and now India to horn their competencies in numerous areas of gaining knowledge.

 - Assistance to war-torn member countries in reconstruction after wars.

-- Benefits for sports: Many sportsmen and women of member nations have benefited by the use of the commonwealth Games as a spring-board to the world stage of video games and athletics.
+- Benefits for sports: Many sportsmen and women of member nations have benefited from the use of the commonwealth Games as a springboard to the world stage of video games and athletics.